companion

 Preparation:

-on floor at sides of body, proceed to rock side to side, rhythmically,
+hands palm down on floor at sides of body, proceed to rock side to side,

 head turning

-then 3,4 over other shoulder.
-A preschooler may be able to lean his head
+over other shoulder.
+A preschooler may be able to lean his head right ear

-right ear toward right shoulder and left ear toward left shoulder; all
+toward right shoulder and left ear toward left shoulder; all the while looking

-is the helper in this exercise and kneels to help.
-Child raises and then
+helper in this exercise and kneels to help.
+Child raises and then lowers one

-lowers one leg or one arm at a time.
-Later with the partner's assistance
+leg or one arm at a time.
+Later with the partner's assistance opposite arm and

-opposite arm and leg to be raised at the same time.
-2 counts up and 2 counts
+leg to be raised at the same time.
+2 counts up and 2 counts down.

 Life's a continuous line of movement